executablebooks/sphinx-design/docs/css_classes.md

 ````
 `````

-If you find yourself using a class(es) often, consider openeing an issue to request a new role/directive or option!
+If you find yourself using a class(es) often, consider opening an issue to request a new role/directive or option!

 ## Text